-Environment

-Additional environment None required.

-data to be provided

-Environment elements weightings (5 elements) 0% - overview (information only) 25% - strategy 25% - people 25% - income, infrastructure & facilities 25% - collaboration & contribution to the discipline

-Structure of submissions Not mentioned.
+Additional environment data to be provided HEIs need to provide the disaggregated total number of doctoral degrees into PHDs and research-based professional doctorates by year (as part of the environment narrative).
+Environment elements weightings (5 elements) 0% - overview (information only) 25% - strategy 25% - people 25% - income, infrastructure & facilities 25% - collaboration & contribution to the discipline Structure of submissions Not mentioned.